michaelbull/zoom.ts/README.markdown

 [![peerDependencies status][peerDependencies-image]][peerDependencies-url]

-`zoom.ts` easily plugs into your application with minimal overhead by including no third-party dependencies and requiring less than 11kB of bandwidth when minified.
+`zoom.ts` easily plugs into your application with minimal overhead by including no third-party dependencies and requiring just 8kB of bandwidth when optimized.
 Once marked as zoomable, clicking an image or video will smoothly expand it to fit the browser's entire viewport.
 The zoomed element will then await dismissal from the user, either by clicking or scrolling away.